MuhammadAshiqAmeer/dr.x-assignment-nlp/README.md

 Each NLP task (translation, chunking, embedding, summarizing) logs its processing speed in terms of tokens per second.
 This helps optimize model runtime and track latency over time.

 ---

+## 💡To improve

+- The .docx files contains tables.
+Tables can be extracted using docx library.
+Extracted table need to be splitted using langchains `MarkdownHeaderTextSplitter` for better results.
+The remaining paragraph texts using `RecursiveCharacterTextSplitter`.
+So chunking the table seperatly disconnects both.
+Need to integrate an optimal solution.

 ## 🪪 License